 #5.
 Ready, set, kickpunchkickpunchkickpunch…

 Let’s make a distinction right now.
-For the purposes of this article I’m talking about WTF TaeKwonDo ( World TaeKwodo Federation ) style.
+For the purposes of this article I’m talking about WTF TaeKwonDo ( World TaeKwodo Federation ) since that is my experience.
 While ITF ( International TKD Federation ) is also useless, it is a much more respectable style in contrast.
 However, you could also go all the way and discuss the ATA ( American TaeKwondo Association ) which is the poster child for McDojo’s.
 So if it sounds like I’m being too harsh on any WTF readers, relax.
 At least you’re not ATA, but I digress.

 To say TaeKwondo is somewhat random in its delivery is an understatement.
 There is almost universally no foundation taught because that stuff is repetitious, boring and tends to send the little moneybags away.
 Nope, it’s just wild haymakers.
 That’s why the day you begin sparring is also the day to you purchase expensive padding which is intended to insulate you somewhat from the inept flailing of your fellow students.

 Once I had a sparing match where I got nailed fairly hard by a black belt in what was either an act of incompetence or an attempt at teaching me “discipline”.
 He however was unaware that I had 15 years of karate in my resume and as such when the ref gave the green light to continue I was Hell-bent to give a Shotokan style ass-whoopping to the “black belt” and see how he took it.
 Where I came from, that sort of lack of control was met with an equal amount of “incentive” to get your shit together, asap.
 Suffice to say, we weren’t really on speaking terms for a few weeks after that.

 So let that be a lesson to all TKD black belts with inflated ego’s.
 Don’t piss off a junior belt that has spent any time in another fighting art unless you want to discover just how low TKD is on the martial arts food chain.